Music copyright and the Church

 What if I want to make recordings?

 Some churches make recordings of their Sunday service for those too infirm to attend.
-Again, a couple may wish a record of their wedding service, for themselves in the future or for relatives who cannot be present.
+Or, a couple may wish to record their wedding service, for themselves in the future or for relatives who cannot be present.
 Strictly speaking, permission is once again required when copyright works are included.
 Formerly arranged through the Mechanical Copyright Protection Society (MCPS), this facility is now provided through Christian Copyright Licensing and is already covered in the CCL licence.
 This includes video recording of the event.

 However, there are many cases where congregations have chosen not to take out a CCL licence.
 It seems that at the moment neither CCL and MCPS offer a category of licence to cover this situation.
 In the meantime, until the matter is clarified, it is probably safe to say that it is most unlikely that a copyright holder would raise any objection to recording such services, since people will be singing from books which had been purchased (whose price included a copyright fee) or from copies made with permission.